albohlabs/awesome-haskell/README.md

 - [Haskell programming tips](https://wiki.haskell.org/Haskell_programming_tips) - several examples of how code can be improved
 - [Haskell Style Guide](https://kowainik.github.io/posts/2019-02-06-style-guide) - a collection of best-practices inspired by commercial and free open source Haskell libraries and applications
-- [Demystifying MonadBaseControl](https://lexi-lambda.github.io/blog/2019/09/07/demystifying-monadbasecontrol) - provide a complete survey of MonadBaseControl - how it works, how it’s designed, and how it can go wrong
 - [Generalized algebraic data types](https://en.wikibooks.org/wiki/Haskell/GADT) - learn why GADTs are useful and how to declare your own
 - [Introduction to Tagless Final](https://serokell.io/blog/tagless-final) - an introduction to tagless final encoding

+## Packages

+- [Demystifying MonadBaseControl](https://lexi-lambda.github.io/blog/2019/09/07/demystifying-monadbasecontrol) - provide a complete survey of MonadBaseControl - how it works, how it’s designed, and how it can go wrong
+- [containers: Maps, Sets, and more](https://www.fpcomplete.com/haskell/library/containers/) - implementation of some of the most commonly used containers used in programming

 ### Monad Transformers